Vishal-1756/Telegram-Bot/README.md

   - First and last name storage
   - Join date and last seen tracking

+For more detailed information about the database structure and operations, see the [Database Documentation](Bot/db/README.md).

 ## Modules

 The bot has a modular design that makes it easy to add new commands and features: